 At the heart of it, sales is about connecting authentically with other human beings.
-If you have the ability to do this, you have the ability to sell.
+If you have this ability in your sale networking skills toolkit, you have the ability to sell.
 Often, people think that when they are in a selling role, they somehow need to act differently than when they are, for example, making friends, and this more formal approach can sometimes get awkward or stiff or flat out off-putting if that’s not the natural way in which they conduct themselves.

 “Just be yourself” is probably the best and yet at the same time, the most terrible advice for salespeople, because what exactly does that mean?

 In this second article in our series based on The Multiplier Sale™ sales accelerator program, we explore sales networking skills that begin with connecting authentically, using your own personality in a way that feels most natural to you.Then, you begin purposeful outreach to connect, schedule meetings and start building relationships with individuals who are decision makers for the companies represented on your ideal target list.

 In this article, you will get ideas for how to:

 - Identify and reach out to decision makers

 - Practice your elevator pitch